 Attractive due to their light weight, good water-resistance, and most of all their low cost, these shingles are produced in a huge variety of colors, styles, and thicknesses.

-Fiber Cement Shingles
+Fiber Cement Shakes and Shingles

 In use as a roofing material for about a century, fiber cement is made by using fibers to reinforce Portland cement.